Every runner should have at least one running goal.

 Performance running goals are some of the simplest running goals to set for your training cycle, especially if you’ve run a race in the past or have an idea of your usual race pace.

-You can use your previous performances, PRs or running PBs, and race times to inform your next performance running goal.
+You can use your previous performances, PRs, and race times to set your next performance running goal.

-For example, if your best Parkrun time was 22:48, you might set your running goal to be breaking 22 minutes in the 5k.
+For example, if your best Parkrun time was 22:48, you might set your running goal to break 22 minutes in the 5K.

-Here are some examples of performance running goals:
+Here are some examples of other performance running goals:

 Being able to maintain a certain pace for an entire run: for example, run 10 min/mile for 5 miles without stopping or getting a PB on your favorite running route |